mat-shepherd/CI_PP2_BATTLESHIP_GAME/README.md

 The pages are structured in an easy-to-navigate z-shaped pattern allowing visitors to quickly consume key information while scanning the page from left to right.
 Starting at the  top left of the page the visitor will notice the site logo followed by the navigation menu and a Get a Quote call to action button.
 This allows the user to quickly understand the name of the business, how to navigate the site, and how to get in touch with the site owner to get a quote.

-For simplicity, the site consists of one primary page and two helper pages, a 404 page and a thank you page.
-There are 10 distinct sections used across the site's pages:
+For simplicity, the site consists of one primary page and one helper page, a 404 page.
+There are ... distinct sections used across the site's pages:

 - A header section containing the business logo, a responsive navigation menu and a call to action button